celestiaorg/celestia-app/docs/architecture/adr-011-optimistic-blob-size-independent-inclusion-proofs-and-pfd-fraud-proofs.md

 The verifier could do the following steps:

-- Verify that the nid is 0.
+- Verify that the namespaceID is the transaction namespaceID (i.e. `namespace.ID{0, 0, 0, 0, 0, 0, 0, 1}`).
 We have to do this so we don't accidentally verify a blob share that looks like a PFB-Transaction
 - Unserialize the PFB-Transaction
 - Verify the signatures
 - Verify the given commitment matches the commitment in the header